zohaibali123-tech/Small_Post_Platform/README.md

-# MY-FIRST-PROJECT
+# SMALL POST PLATFORM
- CRUD with Admin Author Authentication In laravel
+ CRUD with Admin Author Custom Authentication no Use Starter Kit Like Breeze/Jetstream In laravel